Apple Snafu Means Updating To macOS 10.13.1 Could Reactivate Root Access Bug - Slashdot

 That's the origin, all right; however, since surfacing in WWII it's morphed from an acronym to a noun that means "a badly confused or ridiculously muddled situation".
 Seems appropriate in this case.

-Jony Ive's marketing team (Score:1)
+Jony Ive's marketing team (Score:2, Insightful)

 must have done the fixed in between emoji design meetings.